 エンジョイコカード

-Is it the Same as the Osaka One Day Metro Pass?
+Is it the Same as the Osaka One-Day Metro Pass?

 Confusingly, it’s not.

-Despite the fact that on a ticket machine you buy a One Day Pass to get the Enjoy Eco card, the Osaka One Day Metro Pass you might see for sale on sites like Klook is not quite the same as the Enjoy Eco Pass.
+Despite the fact that on a ticket machine, you buy a One Day Pass to get the Enjoy Eco card, the Osaka One Day Metro Pass you might see for sale on sites like Klook is not quite the same as the Enjoy Eco Pass.

-The Enjoy Eco Pass can be used by anyone travelling in Osaka, however, the Osaka One Day Metro Pass aims solely at foreign tourists, Japanese passport holders can’t even buy it, and is mostly booked in advance from outside of Japan, although you can pick it up at the airport.
+The Enjoy Eco Pass can be used by anyone traveling in Osaka, however, the Osaka One Day Metro Pass aims solely at foreign tourists, Japanese passport holders can’t even buy it, and is mostly booked in advance from outside of Japan, although you can pick it up at the airport.

 It does have similar benefits – free travel and discounts on attractions – in fact, it actually has a few more attractions that the EE pass doesn’t include.